Editing Your Account

 Previously, Lytics provided users with a Full API Key and a Data API Key.
 These have been deprecated in favor of API tokens which you can generate from the Lytics dashboard, see Managing API tokens for more information.

-Whitelist domains public API: List of domains to whitelist for Public Personalization API regarding referrer.
+Allowlist domains public API: List of domains to allow for Public Personalization API regarding referrer.

-Whitelist fields for public API: List of fields to whitelist for Public Personalization API.
+Allowlist fields for public API: List of fields to allow for Public Personalization API.

 Entity Timeout (ms): Max time entity-public API waits before cutting off and returning what it has.

-Content paths blacklist: Content paths to prevent content if it contains path.
+Content paths blocklist: Content paths to prevent content if it contains path.

-Content domains blacklist: Content domains to prevent content from (requires an exact match of the domain to filter:
+Content domains blocklist: Content domains to prevent content from (requires an exact match of the domain to filter:

 Content created since date: Only include content in index if created date is after specified date.